GLProtein: Global-and-Local Structure Aware Protein Representation Learning: Methodology

-In protein representation learning, the integration of protein 3D coordinates holds immense significance for comprehensively capturing proteins' structural intricacies and functional behaviours.
-The 3D coordinates provide critical insights into how proteins fold and interact in three-dimensional space, influencing their stability, activity, and specificity~\cite{liu2022generating,peng2022pocket2mol,su2023saprot}.
-By incorporating 3D structural information into representation learning models, the model can capture proteins' geometric and spatial characteristics, which are often overlooked by sequence-based approaches.
+\paragraph{Protein 3D Distance Encoding.} The 3D coordinates provide critical insights into how proteins fold and interact in three-dimensional space, influencing their stability, activity, and specificity~\cite{liu2022generating,peng2022pocket2mol,su2023saprot}.
 We use AlphaFoldDB\footnote{https://alphafold.ebi.ac.uk/} as the 3D protein database and integrate the protein 3D distance encoding~\cite{ying2021transformers} to represent protein 3D structural information to ensure rotational and translational invariance.
-However, proteins are complex macromolecules composed of numerous amino acids, each consisting of multiple atoms.
-Consequently, the atomic coordinate data for each protein is extensive.
-To address this challenge, we propose to take advantage of the \textbf{alpha-carbon ($\alpha$-C) coordinates} rather than the entire protein coordinates in protein representation learning.
-That is because the $\alpha$-C atoms are central to the protein backbone and provide a simplified yet informative representation of the protein's 3D structure.
+We propose to take advantage of the \textbf{alpha-carbon ($\alpha$-C) coordinates} rather than the entire protein coordinates in protein representation learning.
 By capturing the backbone conformation, $\alpha$-C coordinates effectively convey the protein's overall shape and folding pattern, which are critical for understanding its function.
 Moreover, leveraging $\alpha$-C coordinates balances capturing essential structural information and maintaining computational efficiency.

 Specifically, the coordinates of each $\alpha$-C are processed to represent the current position of the amino acid in 3D space.
 Then, we encode the Euclidean distance metric to reflect the spatial relation between any pair of amino acids in the 3D space.
-Mathematically, given each amino acid pair $(i,j)$, we first process their Euclidean distance with the Gaussian Basis Kernel function~\cite{scholkopf1997comparing},
+Mathematically, given each amino acid pair $(i,j)$, we first process their Euclidean distance with the Gaussian Basis Kernel function~\cite{scholkopf1997comparing}, $\phi^{k}_{(i,j)} = - \frac{1}{\sqrt{2\pi}|\sigma^k|} \exp(-\frac{1}{2}(\frac{\gamma_{(i,j)}||\mathbf{r_i}-\mathbf{r_j}||+\beta_{(i,j)}-\mu^k}{|\sigma^k|})^2),$

 where $k=1, \dots, K$. $K$ is the number of Gaussian Basis kernels.
 Then, the 3D distance encoding can be calculated as follows: